The pandemic continues to cause unprecedented disruption across industries worldwide.

 Various pollutants including polycyclic aromatic hydrocarbons, oxides and ultraviolet radiation cause damage to the skin by inducing oxidative stress.
 A rise in the prevalence of skin conditions, particularly hair fall, acne, eczema and psoriasis, owing to rapidly increasing levels of air pollution, has led to increased demand for dermatology diagnostic devices across the globe.
 Additionally, dermatology procedures have gained prominence in the cosmetics industry for several diagnostic services for individuals suffering from chronic skin conditions such as skin pigmentations, allergic reactions, benign skin growth, and fungal or bacterial infections.
 Moreover, several vendors in the global dermatology diagnostic devices market are focusing on expanding their product portfolios by offering devices for performing imaging techniques such as dermatoscopy and optical coherence tomography.
 They are also introducing devices that are smaller and easier to use.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global dermatology diagnostic devices market report, along with forecasts for growth at the global and regional level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global dermatology diagnostic devices market, along with forecasts at the global and regional level from 2022-2027.
 Our report has categorized the market based on product type and end-use.

 Breakup by Product Type: